nlasheras/aoc-2022/README.md

 ### Day 20

 For this one I had to fiddle a bit with part 2, until I realized that it's specified that the numbers have to be moved always in the order from the input.
-One cleanup I have pending is checking that the numbers are unique and I probably can avoid using the struct for them.